apiflask/apiflask/README.md

     return f'Hello, {escape(name)}'
 ```

-In a word, to make Web API development in Flask more easily, APIFlask provides `APIFlask` and `APIBlueprint` to extend Flask's `Flask` and `Blueprint` objects, and it also ships with some helpful utilities.
+In a word, to make Web API development in Flask more easily, APIFlask provides `APIFlask` and `APIBlueprint` to extend Flask's `Flask` and `Blueprint` objects and it also ships with some helpful utilities.
 Other than that, you are actually using Flask.